Csaenz10/Problems-solved-with-R-and-Python/README.md

 Now let us search on multiple sequences.

-If you have not done so already (Q4) concatenate the two fasta files in a new file called `two_seqs.fasta` (extra credit if you also save this code into a bash script in your repo)
+If you have not done so already concatenate the two fasta files in a new file called `two_seqs.fasta`

 * `2019-USATXS-0703_Gobiidae-sp_Fish_R1_2019-11-12_H06.1.fasta`
 * `2019-USATXS-0202_Chasmoides-logimaxilla_Fish_F1_2019-11-19_C02.1.fasta`

-Then revise the blastn search to query `two_seqs.fasta`, change the max number of sequences returned to be 20, and save the blast results into a file called `results_twoseqs.out` (Q5) (extra credit if you also save this code into a bash script in your repo)
+Then revise the blastn search to query `two_seqs.fasta`, change the max number of sequences returned to be 20, and save the blast results into a file called `results_twoseqs.out`

-### Using R to Visualize Output from Blast
+* Using R to Visualize Output from Blast.
 It would take too long for you to blast all of the sequences we generated in the Bioblitz, so I did it for you.
 Rather than concatenating two fasta sequences together, I concatenated all of them and ran a blast search very similar to the one you just ran.
-The results of that blast search on 601 sequences can be found in `results_blast.out`
+The results of that blast search on 601 sequences can be found in `results_blast.out`.
 I used bash tools such as `grep` `cut` `paste` to convert the blast output to a file with 1 row per query sequence called `tophit.tsv`.
 I further manipulated `tophit.tsv` to add columns, which resulted in the final file `tophit4.tsv` which can be read into R.

 The columns in `tophit4.tsv` are:
 * Sample	-	bioblitz sample name
 * TaxExpSpId	-	species id given to sample by taxonomic expert-verified
 * GenBankSpID	-	the specied id of the most similar sequence in GenBank to our bioblitz sample sequence